 CO-REQUISITE

-This unit is offered in the first half of the year, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
+This unit is offered in Session 1, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
 In addition, students will be required to attend some weekend day field trips.

 43.102C Plant Physiology and Biochemistry